The year 2021 was bittersweet for most people and businesses worldwide - Canada was no exception.

 You can claim a tax credit on eligible charitable gifts or amount that your company gives out to any registered Canadian charity.
 Tax credits can be claimed on these amounts or donations up to five tax years in the future or in the same tax year that you made them.

 The air is still not fully clear from the coronavirus pandemic situation.
-The second wave is just dying down, and social distancing is still in place, and the economy is yet to bounce back fully.
+The Fifth wave is just dying down, and social distancing is still in place, and the economy is yet to bounce back fully.

 Charlie the Chatbot: